Functional Requirements for AVS Products

 7. Display Cards

 The following guidelines are specific to screen-based products, and apply to both voice-initiated and touch-initiated products.
-See the AVS UX Design Guidelines and the TemplateRuntime Interface for more information about Display Cards.
+See the AVS UX Design Guidelines, TemplateRuntime Interface, and PlayBackController Interface for more information about Display Cards.

 8. Setup and Authentication

 The Alexa setup process communicates the value of Alexa and helps customers connect your product to their Amazon account.
 Ideally, the Alexa setup flow should be incorporated into the setup or first run experience on your product.
 See the AVS UX Design Overview for more branding and style information for the Alexa setup and authentication experience.

 8.1.
 Your product SHALL use Login With Amazon (LWA) to authenticate the customer.
 See the Authorization section in the Alexa Voice Service API Overview for additional information.

 8.2.
 Your product SHALL have an Alexa setup/sign in experience that follows the Setup and Authentication guidelines in the AVS UX Design Overview.